 1 special education teacher and 1 general education teacher, class can consist of up to 40% of students with IEPs.
 (Maximum of 10 students with IEPs in Kindergarten/ Maximum of 12 students with IEPS in Grades 1-5)

 Here is some useful information exploring the various instructional models incorporated into an ICT classroom.

 I think my child might benefit from special education services.
 What steps should I take?

 Talk to your child’s teacher to get a sense of how they are performing in school.
-If you are in agreement that your child could benefit from additional support the teacher can refer your child to PS154’s Pupil Personnel Committee (PPC).
+If you are in agreement that your child could benefit from additional support the teacher can refer your child to PS154’s Child Study Team.
 This team of educators will review student data and work samples and develop an action plan that may include a related service screen, academic intervention services or at-risk services.
-A PPC case runs on a 6-8 week cycle.
+Each case runs on a 6-8 week cycle.
 If at the end of the initial cycle progress has not been made the team will recommend a full Special Education Evaluation.

 If at any time you feel that a full evaluation is justified you can make a formal, written request for an evaluation.
 A hard copy letter or email can be directed to the classroom teacher or Mr. Jason Foreman.
 A model letter can be found at Sample Letter of Referral for First Time Requests.

 Can my child’s teacher or another professional at the school also request an evaluation of my child?

 Yes.
 A professional such as a teacher can request an evaluation.
 But a parent needs to give consent for an evaluation to be initiated.